top of page

 Local Bird Walks

 Come Walk with Us! - Join other nature and bird nerds on a local bird walk to see if we can find birds around natural areas in Stevens Point.
-Please note: During the summer, the schedule is not every week.
-Scroll down for dates and times.

 Details: